Keerthanathonup/5300-Giraffe/README.md

 # 5300-Giraffe
 DB Relation Manager project for CPSC5300 at Seattle U, Winter 2023, Project Giraffe

+For further information and description please see "Milestone" Video for the Handoff and hit "view raw".

+A Brief examplanation is provided below:

 The milestone 1 is composed of two seperate parts:
   1) Making DB_ENV
   2) Parsing the SQL command using SQL Parser.